 Is the high cost of your prescription drugs making you sick?
-Voices of Mainers.
+Mainers are sharing their stories.

 “I am a retired nurse.
 I know how the healthcare system works.
 Despite research and multiple conversations with my doctors about any available alternatives, I can barely afford the life-saving medications I need.
 I have several chronic diseases that affect my lungs and my liver.
 I have no choice but to take these prescription drugs and because the cost is so high, I end up in the Medicare Part D coverage gap (donut hole) by April each year.
 Then the costs really go up and sometimes I have to skip doses which causes terrible side effects.” – Ellen Harris-Howard, 72, Lebanon Resident